KMIH

 KMIH (88.9 FM) is a high school radio station broadcasting an adult album alternative format.
-Licensed to Mercer Island, Washington, United States, the station is currently owned by Mercer Island School District, with studios at Mercer Island High School.
+Licensed to Mercer Island, Washington, United States, the station is owned by Mercer Island School District, with studios at Mercer Island High School.

 This station is one of three high school radio stations in the Seattle Metro area, the other two being KNHC, and KASB.

-KMIH also services as the only FM service licensed to the City of Mercer Island and as such is used as one of the primary emergency communication methods for the city.
-KMIH 889 The Bridge is run by the student staff of Mercer Island High School.
+KMIH is the only FM service licensed to the City of Mercer Island and as such is used as one of the primary emergency communication methods for the city.
+KMIH 88.9 The Bridge is run by the student staff of Mercer Island High School.

 History

 Prior to its move to 88.9, KMIH broadcast at 104.5, when through a series of FM realignments, KMCQ, a station licensed to The Dalles, Oregon, was relocated to nearby Covington, Washington.
 This resulted in KMIH being relocated to its current frequency because of its class-D status, but was allowed to stay at the 104.5 frequency as they worked out an arrangement that allowed KMCQ to do testing during KMIH's off-air hours until the transition was completed.
 On August 27, 2008, KMIH and KMCQ finalized the move.
 KMIH also has a translator at 94.5 transmitting from Capitol Hill to cover downtown Seattle, which is not covered by 88.9's 30-watt signal.
 The translator would be sold to Bonneville International in late 2016, dropping its simulcast of KMIH to become a translator for Bonneville's KTTH.
 On January 31, 2017, after a period of stunting, KMIH dropped their rhythmic CHR format and flipped to AAA, branded as "The Bridge."
 In late December 2019, KMIH has partnered with Transistor.fm to bring their shows onto streaming services like Spotify and Apple Music.